Show Table of Contents

 'user defined'schema elements to the highest named file, numerically then alphabetically.
 If there is a schema file called

-99zzz.ldif, the next time the schema is updated (either through LDAP command-line tools or the Directory Server Console) all of the attributes with an
+99zzz.ldif, the next time the schema is updated (either through LDAP command-line tools or the web console) all of the attributes with an

 'user defined'are written to

 99zzz.ldif.
 The result is two LDIF files that contain duplicate information, and some information in the